tableau/connector-plugin-sdk/docs/run-taco.md

 ## Run a packaged connector in Tableau Server
 ### Option 1
 For each machine:
-1. Drop your `.taco` file into [Your Tableau Server Install Directory]/data/tabsvc/vizqlserver/Connectors.
-On a default install, this will be in the ProgramData folder.
-For example:
+1. Drop your `.taco` file into the following directoy:
-`C:\ProgramData\Tableau\Tableau Server\data\tabsvc\vizqlserver\Connectors`
+    - `[Tableau_Server_Installation_Directory]/data/tabsvc/vizqlserver/Connectors`
+1. To enable your connector for Prep, you also need to add your taco to the following locations:
+    - Tableau Prep Conductor: `[Tableau_Server_Installation_Directory]/data/tabsvc/flowprocessor/Connectors`
+    - Tableau Flow Web Authoring: `[Tableau_Server_Installation_Directory]/data/tabsvc/flowqueryservice/Connectors`
 1. Restart your server.